chiumax/charles-smith-community-hackathon-2019/README.md

 We decided to tackle this head-on and attempt to create a "lite" version of a trip planning website.
 Although we had slightly overestimated our abilities, we knew what went wrong and how it would be fixed the next time around.

 ## What it does
 As of now, we have set up a couple forms and were able to display nearest airports to the customer and to the destination.
-As for backend, we got directions and hotel locations working.
+As for backend, we got directions, airport flight logistics, and hotel locations working.

 ## How we built it
 We used Python Flask to program the backend and React for the frontend.